-The intergenerational effect of educational expansion: Diminishing academic achievement among children with university-educated parents
+A withering educational advantage?
+The effect of educational expansion among parents on the academic achievement of children with university-educated parents

-Abundant research has documented the effect of educational expansion in one cohort on educational inequality and occupational returns in that same cohort.
-We make a novel contribution by examining whether the expansion of university education among parents affects their children’s academic achievement.
-We argue that expansion reduces selectivity in attaining university education, so that university graduates are gradually a less selected group in traits relevant to their future children’s achievement.
-Moreover, educational expansion is likely to reduce occupational returns for graduates, increasing the proportion of overqualified university-graduated parents.
-As a result of both factors, the average achievement of children from university-educated families should diminish with the educational expansion among parents, which may lead under certain likely conditions to lower levels of inequality in children’s achievement.
-Using data from 30 countries participating in 7 waves of the Programme for International Student Assessment (PISA), we show that the achievement of students from university-educated families notably decreases with the proportion of university-educated parents.
-The relationship is also negative in non-university-educated families, but half as strong, resulting in a negative association between expansion among parents and inequality among children.
-We find that part of that negative relationship operates through the increasing overqualification and diminishing cultural capital of university-educated parents.
+Extensive research has examined the effect of educational expansion in one cohort on educational inequality and occupational returns in that same cohort.
+This study makes a novel contribution by exploring whether the expansion of university education among parents affects their children’s academic achievement.
+We argue that expansion reduces the selectivity of university attainment, making graduates progressively less selected on traits relevant to their children’s achievement.
+Additionally, expansion likely diminishes occupational returns to the university degree, increasing the proportion of overqualified university-graduated parents.
+Consequently, the average achievement of children from university-educated families should diminish with the expansion among parents (withering advantage hypothesis).
+Using data from 30 countries across seven waves of the Programme for International Student Assessment (PISA), we show that students from university-educated families experience a notable decline in achievement as the proportion of university-educated parents increases.
+Importantly, the growing overqualification of university-educated parents and the diminishing objectified cultural capital of university- educated families mediate this negative effect.
+Furthermore, we also observe a negative association between educational expansion among parents and children’s achievement in non- university-educated families, but less pronounced, resulting in a negative (albeit modest) association between expansion among parents and inequality among children.

 The average academic achievement of students from university-educated families decreases with the expansion of university education among their parents.